glendonintendo/challenge1-horiseon-accessibility/README.md

     ```

 ### CSS
-* added comments that separated code into sections for portion of the webpage, and then reorganized code to its approriate comment header:
+* Added comments that separated code into sections for portion of the webpage, and then reorganized code to its approriate comment header:
     `/* styles for header section */`
-* reorganized redundant code with multiple selectors under a new selector that still targeted the all the disered elements:
+* Reorganized redundant code with multiple selectors under a new selector that still targeted the all the disered elements:
     Original code targeted each div in the `.benefits` section individually, but with all the same styles.
     ```
     .benefit-lead {